Sailkiki/VGGT-3DGS-Pipeline/README.md

 ## Citation

 This project builds on the following works.
-If you use this code, please also cite them:

 **VGGT**